GUGHAN-3001/aegis-emergency-response/README.md

 ### Secure & Scalable Backend:
 Built on Firebase, the application uses a robust, serverless backend that handles authentication and real-time data efficiently, ensuring reliable performance even under high load.

+# Resilient Offline Communication:
+The app can form a Bluetooth mesh network with nearby devices to relay critical alerts even when cellular networks are down.
+This ensures that alerts can reach a connected device and be uploaded to the cloud, guaranteeing delivery in crisis situations.

 ### App Architecture
 The application follows a client-server architecture, with the client (the web app) communicating directly with the Firebase backend.
 This allows for a fast, responsive, and highly scalable application.